ethereumjs/ultralight/packages/browser-client/docs/mobile.md

 ## Debugging the mobile app

 There are a couple of ways to debug Android apps but far and away the easiest is:
- - Run `npx cap open android` from `[directory root]/packages/browser-client` and then select the "Run" tab on the very bottom left of the Android Studio UI and it wll show you all of the debug logs from the app.
+ - Run `npx cap open android` from `[directory root]/packages/browser-client` and then select the "Run" tab on the very bottom left of the Android Studio UI and it will show you all of the debug logs from the app.

  ## Local development notes